| |

 its own

-genre, related certainly, but with no need to conform to the rules
+related to Science Fiction certainly, but with no need to conform to

 introduces a host of other problems—which Gary Westfahl’s book goes

-into some length about (e.g., if you remove the science criteria
+into some length about, which is basically this: if you remove the science criteria

-from Science Fiction then you have Fantasy and/or Space Opera).
+from Science Fiction, then you have Fantasy and Space Opera.

-Rather than accept that SF has become “a shaky coalition of warring
+Rather than perpetuate the drama of what Westfahl calls “a shaky coalition of warring

-factions,” the simplest solution is to allow Space Opera to be its
+factions,” the simplest solution is to accept that Space Opera its

-own genre with its own traditions and criteria, which would free SF
+own genre with its own traditions and criteria, which then frees

 to become the more “unified organism” that it’s advocates have